Facebook Pixel Code

 The onset of withdrawal symptoms generally starts within 6-24 hours after the last drink and can range from mild to severe, depending on several factors like the duration of addiction, quantity of alcohol consumed regularly, individual health conditions, etc.

-Mild symptoms can include anxiety, shaky hands, sweating, nausea, vomiting, insomnia, and restlessness.
+Mild withdrawal symptoms can include sweating, anxiety, shaky hands, nausea, vomiting, insomnia, and restlessness.
 More severe withdrawal, known as alcohol withdrawal syndrome (AWS), can cause hallucinations, fever, seizures, and a severe form of withdrawal called delirium tremens, characterized by rapid heartbeat, fever, and confusion.
 AWS is a medical emergency and can lead to fatal complications if not treated immediately.

 The Importance of Detoxing in a Rehab Facility